keaglin/project2/readme.md

 - Need a place to display an image (or carousel of images)
 - Better form and view separation
 - Form data verification
+- User model and login functionality
+- User authorizations for add, update and delete methods

 #### Stack
 - Node